vsquared101/angular-case-study/README.md

     ]
   ...
 ```
-- Now open the user.service.ts file and use DI to inject and use the HttpClient to make REST API calls:
+- Now open the trustee.service.ts file and use DI to inject and use the HttpClient to make REST API calls:

 ```typescript